By Eric Vandenbroeck and

 rulers; most of the knights could do little but obey their sovereigns' wishes.

-should have been prepared to accept Czar Paul as their head, we should seek the
+prepared to accept Czar Paul as their head, we should seek the reason in the

-reason in the prompt remedy it offered for the loss of Malta.
-Within seven
+prompt remedy it offered for the loss of Malta.
+Within seven weeks of the

-weeks of the island's surrender, Nelson had destroyed Bonaparte's Egyptian
+island's surrender, Nelson had destroyed Bonaparte's Egyptian expedition at the

-expedition at the Battle of the Nile.
-In September the Maltese rose against the
+Battle of the Nile.
+In September the Maltese rose against the French occupying

-French occupying forces, whom they held besieged for two years in Valletta,
+forces, whom they held besieged for two years in Valletta, with rather feeble

-with rather feeble support from the British Navy, until their final
+support from the British Navy, until their final capitulation in September

-and it is understandable if the knights thought that accepting a schismatic as
+understandable if the knights thought that accepting a schismatic as Grand

-Grand Master was not too high a price to pay for it.
-That must have been the
+Master was not too high a price to pay for it.
+That must have been the feeling

-feeling of the many French knights who placed themselves under the rule of Paul
+of the many French knights who placed themselves under the rule of Paul I. In

-I. In December 1798 the Czar ordered a Russian fleet through the Dardanelles,
+December 1798 the Czar ordered a Russian fleet through the Dardanelles, and

 sail to Malta, clinch the siege and claim the island for the Czar.
 It is one of